petpetpetpet/glastonbury/README.md

 # Glamping etc
-This happens later on in the day.
+This happens later on.
 Process is basically the same.